fabianwulf/kinode-scraper/readme.md

 Motivation: I moved to a neighbourhood having a small number of nice independent cinemas around.
 So instead of looking up schedules for every cinema I wanted to have something like a daily schedule for the ones close to the place I live.

-🙈 Since I couldn't find any appropriate API providing the data i needed I chose to scrape it from kino.de (some may find it quite a heavy website 💅) by [Puppeteer](https://github.com/GoogleChrome/puppeteer), so it may take a while to gather all information from it - depending on the list of pages to scrape.
+🙈 Since I couldn't find any appropriate API providing the data i needed I chose to scrape it from kino.de by the nifty scraping lib [x-ray](https://github.com/matthewmueller/x-ray).

 This library can either be used by CommonJS imports within JavaScript modules to fetch and process mentioned data or by CLI command which stores the results into a JSON file somewhere on hard disk.